freyste/freyste.github.io/_posts/2015-1-24-Bamboo_Bicycle.md

 ![_config.yml]({{ site.baseurl }}/images/bamboo_finished.jpeg)

 Bamboo is an awesome material.
-In terms of specific strength which is a metric of material's strength by weight, it performs better than some steels even!
+In terms of specific strength and stiffness, a metric of material's property by weight, it performs better than some steels even!

 ![_config.yml]({{ site.baseurl }}/images/pasted-image.tiff)